bryanesmith/run-log/README.md

 If you'd like more information on the product and the technical approach,  [review this presentation](https://docs.google.com/presentation/d/1A99DvfPVWyc-2TcBnq0_8jJZ-GgUx-0bhkbwZQlP6-s).

+## Warning

+This is a demonstration application.
+The authentication mechanism is insecure, because:

+* The credentials are stored in front-end application state
+* Valid credentials stored in environment variable in CI/CD and lambdas

+Do _not_ reuse credentials with any other system, and expect that the credentials used are insecure.

+This warning will be removed once a secure authentication method is used.

 ## Setup

 Here, we'll discuss how to deploy the application to AWS using CircleCI.